flare-foundation/docs/docs/infra/validation/index.md

 # Validator Nodes

-The following guides explain how to set up and manage [validators](../../tech/validators.md).
+The following guide explains how to set up and manage [validators](../../tech/validators.md).

-Select the guides below:

 * [Deploying a Validator Node](./deploying.md)